Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

-From \cref{lemma:idempotent-r-annotated-existential-variable-elimination} we conclude that direct access for $Q$ over $R$-annotated $\K$-databases is in $\linlog$ if and only if direct access for $Q'$ over $R'$-annotated $\K$-databases is in $\linlog$.
-So, it remains to prove that direct access for $Q'$ over $R'$-annotated $\K$-databases is in $\linlog$ if and only if $Q_0$ has no disruptive trio.
+We now have a classification of the \cqstars without self-joins over locally-annotated databases in the case of an idempotent addition.
+By \Cref{lemma:existential-removal-idempotent-positive} and \Cref{lemma:existential-removal-idempotent-negative}, direct access for $Q$ over $R$-annotated $\K$-databases is in $\linlog$ if and only if direct access for $\Qpfree$ over $R\carry$-annotated $\K$-databases is in $\linlog$.
+Then, we only need to apply \Cref{theorem:full-query-annotation-to-variable} on the full $\Qpfree$ to determine the complexity of direct access for $\Qpfree$ based on the structure of its $R\carry$-deannotation.